btsalwa/AfricaMechanizePro1/replit.md

 The application follows a monorepo structure with clear separation between client and server code:

-- **Frontend**: React application with TypeScript, using Vite as the build tool
+- **Frontend**: React application with TypeScript and Js, using Vite as the build tool
 - **Backend**: Express.js server with TypeScript
 - **Database**: PostgreSQL with Drizzle ORM
 - **Database Provider**: Neon (serverless PostgreSQL)